thelastpickle/cassandra-reaper/src/docs/content/docs/development.md

 - Run `make build`.
 - Commit changes in the `docs` folder (relative to the root of the repository).
 - Open a PR with the changes <s>or ninja push to master</s>.

+# Editor Config

+Reaper uses Checkstyle to maintain consistent style across the repo.
+In the src/docs folder you can find a file Reaper-IDEA.xml which contains
+IDE settings for the Intellij IDEA editor.
+This configuration will allow IDEA to reformat imports and statements to suit Checkstyle's requirements.